Cephalopods in popular culture: Film

-20,000 Leagues Under the Sea, based on the 1870 novel of that name by Jules Verne, is the best known representation of a giant cephalopod in cinema.
+20,000 Leagues Under the Sea, based on the 1870 novel Twenty Thousand Leagues Under the Seas by Jules Verne, is the best known representation of a giant cephalopod in cinema.
 The story's plot follows a group of humans who travel in a submarine called Nautilus (another cephalopod reference) and encounter a giant cephalopod.
-At least five film adaptions of the story exist (1907, 1916, Disney 1954, 1985 and 1997), variously presenting the monster as a squid or an octopus, or a fantastic combination of the two.
+At least five film adaptions of the story exist (1907, 1916, 1954, 1985 and 1997), variously presenting the monster as a squid or an octopus, or a fantastic combination of the two.

 Other films which feature giant cephalopods include It Came from Beneath the Sea (1955), Voyage to the Bottom of the Sea (1961), Space Amoeba (1970), Tentacles (1977), Warlords of Atlantis (1978), Octopus (2000), Octopus 2: River of Fear (2001) Kraken: Tentacles of the Deep (2006) Mega Shark Versus Giant Octopus (2009) and Arrival (2016).
 The Beast (1996) and Deep Rising (1998) both feature squid.

 Octopuses have also been depicted in cinema as hybrids, such as in Octaman, which features a mutant humanoid octopus.
 In the Disney animated movie The Little Mermaid, Ursula (the sea witch) is depicted as a human-octopus hybrid with the torso of a woman and the arms of an octopus in place of her legs.
 Monster Shark (1984) and Sharktopus (2010) feature fish-octopus hybrids.

 Cephalopods have been depicted in animated feature films for family audiences.
 Finding Nemo (2003) includes a flapjack octopus among its cast of aquatic characters.
 The sequel Finding Dory features an East Pacific red octopus as a major supporting character.
 Toy Story 3 (2010) features a toy rubber octopus named Stretch (voiced by Whoopi Goldberg) and Shark Tale (2004) features an octopus named Luca (voiced by Vincent Pastore).
 An octopus named Dave (voiced by John Malkovich) is the main antagonist in the 2014 Penguins of Madagascar movie.
 The Australian animated film Dot and the Whale (1986) features a giant octopus with magical powers.

 Cuttlefish and their unique attributes have been a recurring topic or plot point in several major films.
 Captain Jack Sparrow asked feuding pirates to consider the cuttlefish and their capacity for cannibalism in Pirates of the Caribbean: At World's End (2007).
-Cuttlefish and their hypnotic strobing ability were discussed as the greatest fear of the villainous Ulysses Klaue in Marvel Studios' Avengers: Age of Ultron (2015).
-In the same year, the DNA of cuttlefish were discussed as contributing to the intelligence and camouflage of the monstrous Indominus rex in the science fiction action film Jurassic World (2015).
+Cuttlefish and their hypnotic strobing ability were discussed as the greatest fear of Ulysses Klaue in Marvel Studios' Avengers: Age of Ultron (2015).
+In the same year, the DNA of cuttlefish were discussed as contributing to the intelligence and camouflage of the Indominus rex in the science fiction action film Jurassic World (2015).